This tutorial will show you how to type or enter the Apple logo on your Mac, iPhone, iPad, Apple TV, Windows PC, and any web browser.

 The Apple symbol will be inserted at the current cursor position.

-You should see the character when the page is rendered in a browser.
+Make sure you add a semi-colon (;) at the end.
+After that, you should see the character when the page is rendered in a browser.